earthcomputing/CellAgent/README.md

                                         server
 ```

 For each subsystem, there is a branch <subsystem>-master and a branch <subsystem>-staging, such that each 'staging' branch is fed by the 'master' branches of its downstream subsystems and is the sole feed of a 'master' branch of the same subsystem, the intention being that 'staging' branches accept merges from various downstream subsystems in some arbitrary order, and that these are merged into the 'master' branch only when a consistent set of subsystems is in place, so that every commit in a 'master' branch is consistent.
 The branches for the 'top' subsytem are simply called 'master' and 'staging'.
+Another motivation for this system is that the history of subsystems remains untangled with that of parallel subsystems, although their commits intermingle at higher levels in the hierarchy.
+This makes it feasible to separate out subsystems into their own repository if we ultimately find it useful to do that.

 ## Repository Maintenance Guidelines
 Feature branches should be named <subsystem>-<feature>.